findopendata/findopendata/README.md

 This is the source code repository for [findopendata.com](https://findopendata.com).
 The project goal is to make a search engine for Open Data with rich features beyond simple keyword search.
-For example:

- * Auto grouping of relevant datasets that should be consumed together
+The current search methods are:

+* Keyword search based on metadata
+* Similar dataset search based on metadata similarity
+* Joinable table search based on content (i.e., data values) similarity using LSH index

+Next steps:

+ * Unionable/similar table search based on content similarity
- * Time and location-based query of datasets
+ * Time and location-based serach based on extracted timestamps and Geo tags
- * Content-based search such as finding joinable tables
  * Dataset versioning
+ * API for external data science tools (e.g., Jupyter Notebook, Plot.ly)

 **This is a work in progress.**